 “You’re the artist?”
 I asked as I swung around on him.
 Vaguely I remembered that he’d smelled like turpentine that last time I saw him.

-His eyes widened and he laughed.
+His eyes widened as he laughed.
 “You’ve finally shown up, Red,” he said.

 “You are the craziest stalker that’s ever existed.”

 “I doubt that.
 There are far crazier stalkers than me.”

 Mandy frowned.
 “You two know each other?”

 “You were here and you couldn’t just stop in?
 You knew this was my family.”